mjtamlyn/ayb-notes/6-git-database.md

 An update!
 We create a new blob, a new tree to go with that and a new commit.
 This commit has a parent and it says where we came from so we can walk through what happened.

 Let's do it programattically!
 Grit (a ruby lib) or libgit2 which is a C implementation with various bindings.

+Let's look at grit a bit - grab a repo, create a new index that we can modify, get the head and copy the state to our index.
+We can then explicitly add the content and commit it with the history, and update the head.